 - Canisius College

 - Reed College

 I'm confused.
 Isn't Tribe William & Mary's mascot?

 No, Tribe is the nickname for W&M athletic teams.
 An athletic nickname is the name officially adopted by a college or university for the members of its athletic teams.
 The nickname might also be used to refer to all students, alumni, faculty and staff at a college or university.

 A school's mascot and nickname may be interchangeable - or not.
 Consider Harvard with John Harvard as the mascot and Crimson as the nickname.

-What will the Griffin's name be?
+What is the Griffin's name?

 On June 12, 2018, the iconic creature that roams arenas, sidelines and athletics events was named "Reveley," in honor of the university's 27th President, W. Taylor Reveley III.